BzGEO/Geo_AI_compendium/README.md

-# GeoAI Compendium:
+# Geospatial Artificial Intelligence (Geo AI) / Geospatial Machine Learning (Geo ML) Compendium:
-## Geospatial 🗺️ artificial intelligence / machine learning (Geo AI / Geo ML) 👨‍💻 resources focused on land cover monitoring 🛰️🏞️
+## Resources 👨‍💻 focused on land cover monitoring 🛰️🏞️

 *compiled by Emil A. Cherrington, Ph.D.* | 🚨 *This compendium is a work in progress.* 🚨